Posts by Sarah

 October is the 50th anniversary of the founding of the Black Panther Party and Black History Month in the UK.
 So, what better time to announce our acquisition of twenty one copies of the ‘Black Panther Intercommunal News Service’ than today?
 Read more…

-So in today’s blog, we’re taking a special look at Slavery Remembrance Day, which falls on 23 August.
-Read more…
+In today’s blog we are taking a special look at Slavery Remembrance Day, which falls on 23 August.

 25 October 2016 by Sarah